 6. There is no upper or lower budget limit-but we are looking at a few large scale projects per area.

 How to apply

-You can review a full presentation by Cllr Ruth Pickersgill from the meeting held in February 2021 HERE
+You can review a full presentation by former Cllr Ruth Pickersgill from the meeting held in February 2021 HERE

 Read more about CIL on the Bristol City Council website HERE.

 An information video with closed captions is also available on the webpage.
 This can be viewed here.
 The aim of this is to ensure the information can be viewed at a convenient time to anyone wishing to access it and offers the same content as would usually provide at the in-person sessions.

 Organisations, communities and Council departments are being asked to put forward proposals for potential projects for the local Area Committee to consider by mid-March.